Chapter 2: How to Get The Most Out of the Google Keyword Planner

 Here’s what each of these options mean:

 Keyword filters: This simply allows you to filter out keywords that don’t meet a set of criteria.
-For example, let’s say that you weren’t interested in any keywords with less than 2000 monthly searches.
+For example, let’s say that you’re not interested in any keywords with fewer than 2000 monthly searches.
 Just click anywhere on the “Keyword filters” box and enter your minimum monthly search volume:

 You can do the same thing with the suggested bid (which is a proxy measurement of commercial intent):

 (“Ad impr.
 Share” is a feature that’s just for Adwords advertisers.
 So unless you’re running an Adwords campaign, you can ignore this)

 Keyword options: This simply tells the tool how broad you want your results to be.
 I recommend leaving this as-is.
-The other options (“Hide keywords in my plan” are Adwords-only options).
+The other options (like “Hide keywords in my plan”) are Adwords-only options.

-Include/Exclude: You can choose to either always include or always exclude certain keywords from showing up in the results.
+Keywords to Include: You can choose to always include certain keywords in the results.

 Why would you want to include certain keywords?

-If you have a list of keywords that you do or don’t want to see, simply click on the “Include/Exclude” button and add that list in the appropriate field:
+If you have a list of keywords that you want to see, simply click on the “Keywords to include” button and add that list in this field:

 Once you’re done, click on “Get Ideas” and you’ll see the Keywords Results Page.
 I’ll show you how to use that part of the Google Keyword Planner later in the guide.

-This is a feature that’s useful if you already have a long list of keywords in hand and just want to quickly check their search volume.
+This is a feature that’s useful if you already have a long list of keywords and just want to check their search volume.
 In other words, this tool won’t help you generate new keyword ideas.

 You can either copy and paste a list of keywords into the search field or upload your list in a CSV file: